Date: September 26, 2024

 “Coal may actually be one of the best ways that we can start to incorporate carbon control, carbon capture, and then be able to deliver it in a sequestered way,” he said.

 Environmental groups and some critics dislike the thinking behind carbon capture.
 However, it can be used in industries that are difficult to move away from carbon.
-Some in the natural gas industry are interested in carbon capture during the conversion of natural gas and the creation of a type of low-emissions hydrogen, the article said.
+Some in the natural gas industry are interested in carbon capture during the conversion of natural gas and the creation of a type of low-emissions hydrogen,

 Date: May 16, 2021